skizzo-909/cmpg323-project3--34570888/README.md

 A web application is first conceptualized by developers in order to solve a particular problem, after which the app is designed, developed using the appropriate framework, tested, and then deployed.
 Below is an overview of the process of web development:

 ![web-application-development-process](https://user-images.githubusercontent.com/83671816/189495953-8d7c0a28-0b34-4eaa-8596-72f194712160.png)

+# Design Patterns in C#
+Design patterns offer comprehensive solutions or a flexible approach to solving typical design issues.
+In the object-oriented world, design patterns are a reusable solution to typical software design issues that occur frequently in the creation of practical applications.
+It is a model or explanation of how to address issues that can be applied in a variety of circumstances.

+# What is a Repository Design Pattern?
+By definition, the Repository Design Pattern in C# acts as a bridge between the domain and data mapping layers by allowing access to the domain objects through a collection-like interface.
+Data access logic is divided and mapped to business logic components using the repository design pattern.
+It performs data access logic while interacting with the domain entities.
+In the Repository pattern, interfaces are used to communicate between domain entities, data access logic, and business logic.
+It shields the business logic from the specifics of data access.

+# Screenshots of application